 - PROTECTION DESIGN - Integrated overload protection valve prevents you from lifting items weighing more than the jack's capacity.
 The large saddle provides extra stability and helps protect your vehicle.
 Jack stands have locking lever design for extra protection.

 - NOTE - The Jack is designed for lifting purposes only. lt must not be used as a jack stand to hold load for any prolonged period.
 It only suitable for vertiçallifting jobs and can not be used where side or downward force is required.
+Additionally, the jack is only for lifting; for support, a jack stand must be used.

 - FLOOR COMBO:2 ton floor jack combo includes (1) floor jack and (2) jack stands, providing you with the essentials to lift and support most cars, not recommended for SUVs and trucks; Constructed with heavy duty steel, providing long term durability